Houdini-sdr/fpga_mmWaveRFE_cirdemo/README.md

 # prerequisites - Install RFSoC-MTS overlay
 https://github.com/Xilinx/RFSoC-MTS

+# Regenerating the Vivado Project
+Unzip cir_sounder.sources.zip.  cd to the folder and

+source cir_sounder.tcl

+in Vivado to regenerate the project.

 # Wireless connection
 Connect a USB Wi-Fi dongle that is supported by RFSoC 4x2.